 Škoda's first iV models, unveiled in Bratislava, are the CITIGOe iV and Superb iV, but the brand is planning on having more than ten electrified iV family models on sale by the end of 2022.
 A key part of achieving this will be the introduction of the first two all-electric vehicles based on parent company Volkswagen Group's modular MEB platform in 2020, one of which will be the Vision iV which we recently featured on Discover EV.

-The CITIGOe iV will be available in Ambition and Style trim levels with CCS standard on the Style variant but optional on the more lowly Ambition models.
-Looks-wise, the car is broadly similar to its conventionally-powered siblings with the main tell-tale that you're driving something a bit different given away by a redesigned front-end.
+The CITIGOe iV will be available in two trim levels in the UK – SE and SE L – with CCS standard on the SE L variant but optional on the lowlier SE models.
+Looks-wise, the car is broadly like its conventionally-powered siblings with the main tell-tale that you're driving something a bit different only given away by a redesigned front-end.
 Interior-wise the car is again much the same except for a redesigned instrument panel.
-The cost it yet to be confirmed, so watch this space.

 In another first for the brand, the Superb iV represents Škoda's introduction to the world of plug-in hybrid vehicles.
 Under the skin of the all-new flagship Superb and available in both hatchback and estate form, Škoda has combined a small but efficient 1.4-litre petrol TSI unit with an 114bhp (85kW) electric motor to give a total output of 215bhp.
 Thanks to a 13kWh battery, the Superb iV can be driven for just over 30 miles on electric power alone in E-mode and charged overnight using a standard plug socket (three hours, 30 minutes with a 3.6kW wall box).
 Two additional driving modes ensure all driving situations are catered for; SPORT mode utilises the car's maximum power output, 295lb-ft of torque and standard six-speed DSG gearbox to its full potential, while HYBRID mode regulates the petrol engine and electric motor to deliver the best efficiency and 40g/km emissions on the WLTP cycle.